manojnaidu619/logging-good/README.md

 end
   ......
 ```
 That's Basically it.
-You are now able to see beautifully formatted data in the rails logs
+You are now able to see beautifully formatted data in your rails logs 🙌